hammerheim-game/hammerheim-rules/2-core-rules.md

 hand combat phase.
 #### Jumping over gaps

-Models may jump over gaps (up to a maximum of 3") and streets, (e.g., from the roof of a building to another).
-Deduct the distance jumped from the model’s movement but remember that you cannot measure the distance before jumping.
-If your model does not have enough movement to jump the distance, he automatically falls.
-If your model is able to cover the distance, he must pass an Initiative test or fall.
+Models may traverse gaps of up to 3" wide substituted from their base movement as if they were climbing.
+Jumps may only be horizontal or downwards (with falls of more than 1" requiring an initiative test upon landing).
 A model may jump over a gap and still fire a missile weapon if it is not running.
 It may also jump as part of its charge or running move.